 Slugs are attracted to chemicals produced by many fermenting materials.
-These materials can be used to make attractant traps.
-For example, pans of beer or sugar-water and yeast mixtures can effectively attract, trap and drown slugs.
+These materials can be used to make attractant traps (pans of beer or sugar-water can attract, trap and drown slugs.
 A single baiting can remain effective for several days, as long as sufficient liquid remains.
-However, because the range of such traps is only a few feet, they must be placed throughout the planting to significantly reduce slug populations.
+However, because the range of such traps is only a few feet, place them throughout the plant to reduce slug populations.
 Alcohol is not an attractant to slugs.

 Repellents and Barriers

 Slugs often avoid travelling over acid, alkali or abrasive materials.
 Diatomaceous earth, wood ashes and similar materials placed around plants provide some protection.
 However, moisture reduces the effect of these treatments.